kelreeeeey/numerical_from_book_to_code/materials/codings/about_c_headers_and_libraries.md

 - include guards

-    make sure the include directive only runs once for each call
+    make sure the `#include` macro only runs once for each call

 - other include files,